denskrlv/PosEmotion/README.md

 ## Introduction

 ## Requirements
+Before running the project, install all necessary packages using <code>pip install -r requirements.txt</code>.

 For this project EiLA (Latin-American) dataset was used.
-To run scripts succesfully, all data should have the the following structure:
+The data should have the the following structure:
 ```
 │posemotion/
 ├── assets/